wso2/docs-updates/en/docs/updates/faq.md

 WSO2 takes accountability to test all updates and hotfixes thoroughly in systems where all previous updates are installed.
-However, it is best to install the updates or hotfixes to either your development, staging or testing environment that has the same product distribution that runs on your production environment, execute tests run and thereafter apply to the production environment.
+However, it is best to install the updates or hotfixes to either your development, staging or testing environment that has the same product distribution that runs on your production environment, execute test run and thereafter apply to the production environment.

 ### How do I know when updates are available?